-Confronted with almost losing her life suddenly, candid photographer and founding TPL member Melanie Meggs, picked up her camera again to keep her company on her walks as part of her rehabilitation.
-Photography is now a big part of her life, using it to escape from the realities of her disability and everyday life.
-Inspired by her local relaxed beach lifestyle in Newcastle Australia, her photographs combine an observed realism with a touch of quirkiness, wanting to find the humour or prettiness in an ordinary scene.
+Confronted with almost losing her life four years ago, visual artist and founder of The Pictorial-List Melanie Meggs, picked up her camera again to keep her company on her walks as part of her rehabilitation.
+Photography is now a big part of her life, using it to escape from the realities of real life.
+Inspired by her local relaxed beach lifestyle in Newcastle in Australia, her photographs combine an observed realism with a touch of quirkiness, wanting to find the humour or prettiness in an ordinary scene.

 I'm a renowned people starer.
 I'm fascinated by people and how they interact within a scene.

 When did you start getting interested in photography?